Talayan

-Talayan, officially the Municipality of Talayan (Maguindanaon: Ingud nu Talayan; Iranun: Inged a Talayan; Bayan ng Talayan), is a 4th class municipality in the province of Maguindanao del Sur, Philippines.
+Talayan, officially the Municipality of Talayan (Maguindanaon: Ingud nu Talayan; Iranun: Inged a Talayan; Bayan ng Talayan), is a municipality in the province of Maguindanao del Sur, Philippines.
 According to the 2020 census, it has a population of 34,156 people.

 Talayan was created through Presidential Decree No. 1009 by then President Ferdinand Marcos on September 22, 1976.
 It was carved from the municipalities of Datu Piang and Dinaig (now Datu Odin Sinsuat).

-Datu Udzag Midtimbang was the first appointed mayor of entire Talayan now divided into 4 municipalities, Talitay, Datu Anggal, Talayan and Guindulungan. followed by a younger brother Datu Antao, and now Datu Ali.
+Datu Udzag Midtimbang was the first appointed mayor of entire Talayan now divided into 4 municipalities, Talitay, Datu Anggal Midtimbang, Talayan and Guindulungan. followed by a younger brother Datu Antao, and now Datu Ali.
 With these leaders, Talayan now and then remains as a place for everybody.
 Many projects now serve the public like concrete roads and lights in every home.
 A new public market is now being constructed under the leadership of Mayor Hadji Datu Ali.